Semester and Yearlong Programs

 How is this different from a summer program?

 A summer or short term program typically combines classroom instruction with an international context while staying abroad for a small period of time in a group setting.
-A semester or long term program allows for the participants to be completely immersed in the culture because they are living there for an extended amount of time.
+A semester or long term program allows for the participants to be completely immersed in the culture while they live in the host country for an extended period of time.
 Participants will most likely be studying at another university taking classes there like they would be doing at GC.
 Apart from the time spent abroad, one of the biggest differences for a long term program is how much independence the participants have as they travel individually or in small groups rather than a cohort of student studying together.

-What is the difference in a semester exchange and a regular semester program?
+What is the difference in an exchange and a provider program?

 In both types of semester programs participants take courses at a university abroad with local faculty.

 In most semester exchange cases, participants pay tuition to GC and living expenses, airfare, food, and other in country costs are paid a la carte directly to the host institution or service provider (such as airline, landlord, grocery, etc.).
 In this model, individual participants enroll as exchange (transient) students at the host institution, taking courses offered by the institution.
 This is the most affordable study abroad experience as the cost is very similar to that of on-campus study.
 Most programs are offered for the full semester or academic year, though some options for shorter stays exist.